manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     Found 1 error.

 As expected, the TypeScript Compiler bails out with an error and won't create any JavaScript code.
-Our TypeScript code defined parameter `name` to be of type `string`, and the compiler therefore won't allow to create JavaScript code that calls function `greetFriendly` with a parameter of type `number`.
+Our TypeScript code defined parameter `name` to be of type `string`, and the compiler therefore won't allow to create JavaScript code that calls function `greetFriendly` with a parameter of type `number`, although such a function call would be perfectly possible in JavaScript.

+It was stated earlier that "in terms of software quality, only *knowing* about a bug and *being able* to fix, while certainly an important capability, is not the same as *being explicitly told* about a bug and being *forced* to fix it by the programming language itself!"

+The above example shows this principle in action.
+While as an author, you *might* be able to spot and avoid a misguided and potentially problematic function call, using TypeScript and its type-safety annotations *enforces* correct function calls.
+One can easily imagine how this becomes a huge safety factor when working on code bases with thousand of lines of codes and hundreds of functions.

+Let's now see how TypeScript can help us to improve our Node.js webserver code.